-Proceeds from sale of the Bonds shall be deposited into the Park Capital Projects Fund, to pay the costs of acquiring or constructing District recreational facilities and for paying the costs of issuing the Bonds.
+Proceeds from sale of the Bonds shall be deposited into the Capital Projects Fund, to pay the costs of acquiring or constructing District facilities, to pay Developer interest and to pay the costs of issuing the Bonds.
 See "USE AND DISTRIBUTION OF BOND PROCEEDS" for a more complete description of the use of Bond proceeds.